Press Reviews

 Richard Devine, Consultant Social Worker

 I wish I had this book when I first qualified!
 It's packed with an impressive array of practical, evidence-based tools.
 Frontline social workers can easily grab this resource from their desks-right next to their cup of tea-before rushing out to see families.
-User-friendly and backed by real-life examples, it's an essential companion for all social workers.
+User-friendly and backed by useful examples, it's an essential companion for all social workers.

 The Association of Child Protection Professionals (AoCPP)